mhiramat/mincs/README.md

 This will build ermine with small-size configuration, result in less than 5MB.

 Multi config files are also supported, so that you can combine different configs by giving multi --config CONF options.
 Note that settings in configs are overwritten by latter config.

+### Known issues on major distros

+- On Fedora 24/x86_64, qemu-static's aarch64 setup is broken.
+You must setup binfmt for qemu-aarch64 to run with --cross aarch64.
+- On Ubuntu 16.04/x86_64, qemu-system's aarch64 will not work without installing qemu's UEFI image.
+(It seems that qemu-efi package doesn't help, you need to install it from pcbios directory in qemu's source code to /usr/share/qemu/)

 ## License